seasonedfish/fishersun.com/src/content/posts/til-esm-if-__name__--__main__.md

 I couldn't believe how complex this was.

-And, since there's an import, which would bother me at the bottom of the file, I couldn't simply create a snippet to paste it.
+And, since there's an import (which would bother me at the bottom of the file), I couldn't simply create a snippet to paste it.
 So if I started using this in scripts, it would quickly get annoying.